rockpat/dotfiles/README.md

 - MacOS: *with BREW installed.*
 - BSD's: *Full support comming soon.
 (Symlinks work, but packages need to be installed manually)*

-*Note: If you're running Gentoo or any other Linux Distobution with a differant package-manager & know the packages, feel free to contribute.*
+*Note: If you're running Gentoo or any other Linux Distribution with a differant package-manager & know the packages, feel free to contribute.*

 This Repository stores my dotfiles & some random scripts I use often like the Fastfetch Autocompile one :-) But other than that, I don't have anything of value to add besides that automation & scripts are BASED.